jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 #### **Step 3, Disassociate VM/Container Instance**

-1. Open JD Cloud Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), click the security group name in the list to enter the details page, and select the **VM** tab page to display the list of VMs associated with the security group;
+1. Open JD Cloud & AI Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), click the security group name in the list to enter the details page, and select the **VM** tab page to display the list of VMs associated with the security group;

 2. In the VM list, click the **Remove** button under the operation column to disassociate the corresponding VMs from the current security group.